-- Article 5 : The authorized capital of the Company is NT\$20 billion, consisting of 2 billion shares, all of common stock, with a par value of NT\$10 per share.
+- Article 5: The authorized capital of the Company is NT\$20 billion, consisting of 2 billion shares, all of common stock, with a par value of NT\$10 per share.
 The board of directors is authorized to issue the shares in separate installments as required, of which 10 million shares are reserved for stock options with warrants or corporate bonds for the exercise of stock options.
-The board of directors is also authorized to issue shares in separate installments as required. - Article 5-1 : If the exercise price in relation to the employee stock options issued by the Corporation is lower than the closing price of the common shares of the Corporation as of the issue date, it shall be approved by at least two-thirds of the voting rights represented at a shareholders 77 meeting attended by shareholders representing a majority of the total issued shares.
-If the Corporation wishes to transfer an employee stock option to an employee at a price lower than the average price of the shares that were bought back, it shall be approved by at least two-thirds of the voting rights represented at the latest shareholders meeting attended by shareholders at the latest shareholders meeting attended by shareholders of the voting rights represented at the latest shareholders meeting attended by shareholders are majority of the total issued shares. - Article 5-2 : Treasury stock purchased by the Company can be transferred to the employees of parents or subsidiaries of the Company or controlled by the Company.
-Stock warrants of the Company can be issued to the employees of parents or subsidiaries of the Company or controlled by the Company. - Article 6 : The stocks issued by the corporation are not paper-printed and shall be in compliant with Regulations Governing Book-Entry Operations for Centrally Deposited Securities. - Article 7 : All entries in the shareholders register due to share transfers shall be suspended for 60 days prior to an ordinary shareholders meeting, or for 30 days prior to an extraordinary shareholders meeting, or for 5 days prior to the record date fixed for distributing dividends, bonus, or any other benefit. - Article 7-1 : All stock processing and related activities shall follow the Financial Supervisory Commission's "Guidelines for Stock Operations for Public Companies" unless specified otherwise by law and securities regulations.
+The board of directors is also authorized to issue shares in separate installments as required. - Article 5-1: If the exercise price in relation to the employee stock options issued by the Corporation is lower than the closing price of the common shares of the Corporation as of the issue date, it shall be approved by at least two-thirds of the voting rights represented at a shareholders 77 meeting attended by shareholders representing a majority of the total issued shares.
+If the Corporation wishes to transfer an employee stock option to an employee at a price lower than the average price of the shares that were bought back, it shall be approved by at least two-thirds of the voting rights represented at the latest shareholders meeting attended by shareholders representing a majority of the total issued shares. - Article 5-2: Treasury stock purchased by the Company can be transferred to the employees of parents or subsidiaries of the Company or controlled by the Company.
+Stock warrants of the Company can be issued to the employees of parents or subsidiaries of the Company or controlled by the Company. - Article 6: The stocks issued by the corporation are not paper-printed and shall be in compliant with Regulations Governing Book-Entry Operations for Centrally Deposited Securities. - Article 7: All entries in the shareholders register due to share transfers shall be suspended for 60 days prior to an ordinary shareholders meeting, or for 30 days prior to an extraordinary shareholders meeting, or for 5 days prior to the record date fixed for distributing dividends, bonus, or any other benefit. - Article 7-1: All stock processing and related activities shall follow the Financial Supervisory Commission's "Guidelines for Stock Operations for Public Companies" unless specified otherwise by law and securities regulations.